NYC Pride March

-Millions of spectators gather every June for the New York City Pride March, seen here in 2022.
+Participants gather for the 2022 New York City Pride March, its first return since 2019.

 The NYC Pride March is an annual event celebrating the LGBTQ community in New York City.
-The largest pride parade and the largest pride event in the world, the NYC Pride March attracts tens of thousands of participants and millions of sidewalk spectators each June, and carries spiritual and historical significance for the worldwide LGBTQ community and its advocates.
+The largest pride parade and the largest pride event in the world, the NYC Pride March attracts hundreds of thousands of participants and millions of sidewalk spectators each June, and carries spiritual and historical significance for the worldwide LGBTQ community and its advocates.
 Entertainer Madonna stated in 2024, "Aside from my birthday, New York Pride is the most important day of the year."
 The route through Lower Manhattan traverses south on Fifth Avenue, through Greenwich Village, passing the Stonewall National Monument, site of the June 1969 riots that launched the modern movement for LGBTQ rights.

 A central component of NYC Pride observances, the March occurs on the last Sunday in June.
-An estimated 4 million attended the parade in 2019, coinciding with the 50th anniversary of Stonewall, which drew 5 million visitors to Manhattan on Pride weekend.
+An estimated 4 million attended the parade in 2019, coinciding with the 50th anniversary of Stonewall, which drew 5 million visitors to Manhattan on Pride weekend and was the largest international LGBTQ event in history.
 The 2020 (51st) and 2021 (52nd) editions of NYC Pride March were cancelled due to the COVID-19 pandemic in New York City.
-NYC Pride March returned in 2022 for the first time despite the COVID-19 pandemic in New York City; the first parade since the one held in 2019 occurred on June 26, 2022.
+The NYC Pride March returned on June 26, 2022, two days after the landmark Dobbs v.
+Jackson Women's Health Organization ruling.
+During the ruling, Roe v.
+Wade was overturned; in a concurring opinion, Supreme Court Justice Clarence Thomas proposed that the Court "should reconsider" past rulings establishing marriage equality and gay rights.

 Origins

-Early on the morning of Saturday, June 28, 1969, lesbian, gay, bisexual, and transgender (LGBT) people rioted, following a police raid on the Stonewall Inn, a gay bar at 53 Christopher Street in Greenwich Village, Lower Manhattan.
-This event, together with further protests and rioting over the following nights, marked a watershed moment in the modern LGBT rights movement and the impetus for organizing pride parades on a much larger scale.
-Veterans of the riot formed a group, the Stonewall Veterans Association, which has continued to drive the advancement of LGBT rights from the rioting at the Stonewall Inn, to the present day.
+Early on the morning of Saturday, June 28, 1969, lesbian, gay, bisexual, and transgender (LGBT) people rioted following a police raid on the Stonewall Inn, a gay bar at 53 Christopher Street in Greenwich Village, Lower Manhattan.
+This event, alongside further protests and rioting over the following nights, marked a watershed moment in the modern LGBT rights movement and the impetus for organizing pride parades on a much larger scale.
+The Stonewall Veterans Association, formed by veterans of the riot, has continued to drive the advancement of LGBT rights from the riot to the present day.

 In the weeks following the riots, 500 people gathered for a "Gay Power" demonstration in Washington Square Park, followed by a march to Sheridan Square within the West Village.

 On November 2, 1969, Craig Rodwell, his partner Fred Sargeant, Ellen Broidy, and Linda Rhodes proposed an annual march to be held in New York City by way of a resolution at the Eastern Regional Conference of Homophile Organizations (ERCHO) meeting in Philadelphia.

 We propose that a demonstration be held annually on the last Saturday in June in New York City to commemorate the 1969 spontaneous demonstrations on Christopher Street and this demonstration be called CHRISTOPHER STREET LIBERATION DAY.
 No dress or age regulations shall be made for this demonstration.

 We also propose that we contact Homophile organizations throughout the country and suggest that they hold parallel demonstrations on that day.
 We propose a nationwide show of support.